 - A report was made to the District by on [date].
 A formal complaint was provided by the Complainant to the Title IX Coordinator on [date]. - The Title IX Coordinator assigned this Investigator on [date] to conduct an investigation into the formal complaint.
-Notices of Investigation were provided to both parties on [date]. - This Investigator interviewed the following individuals: - Complainant name and date of interview - Respondent name and date of interview - Any witnesses names and dates of interview - This Investigator also reviewed the following evidence: - List of any documents, videos, photos, or other evidence provided by any party or witness - On [date not less than 10 days before the date of this report], this Investigator provided Complainant and Respondent with copies of all evidence obtained by this Investigator.
+Notices of Investigation were provided to both parties on [date]. - This Investigator interviewed the following individuals: - o Complainant name and date of interview - o Respondent name and date of interview - o Any witnesses names and dates of interview - This Investigator also reviewed the following evidence: - List of any documents, videos, photos, or other evidence provided by any party or witness - On [date not less than 10 days before the date of this report], this Investigator provided Complainant and Respondent with copies of all evidence obtained by this Investigator.
 Complainant and Respondent had an opportunity to provide a written response to this evidence, prior to the Investigator completing this Investigation Report.
 [Indicate whether each party did or did not provide a written response]. - [include any other procedural steps, including if there have been significant delays in the process or other unexpected events]

 Summary of Interviews:

-- Complainant Interview:
+Complainant Interview:

-- Witness A interview:
+Witness A interview:

-- Witness B interview:
+Witness B interview:

-- Respondent Interview:
+Respondent Interview:

 Summary of Other Evidence Received:

 Feedback from Parties following Receipt of Evidence Directly Relating to Complaint:

-Investigator's Observations Regarding Credibility of Parties and Witnesses:
+Investigator's Observations Regarding Credibility of Parties and Witnesses: Commented [MVH2]: Optional but not required.

 Note: Investigator's Observations Regarding Credibility of Parties and Witnesses is optional but not required.
 Ultimately the decision-maker's job, but the investigator has the ability to observe firsthand so might be helpful to decision-maker.
 REMOVE this note once a decision has been made, prior to publishing.
+Ultimately the decision-maker's job, but the investigator has the ability to observe firsthand so might be helpful to decision-maker

-This report will be provided to the Title IX Coordinator, Complainant and Respondent (and any advocate or attorney for each), and , who has been designed as the Decision-Maker for this Complaint.
+This report will be provided to the Title IX Coordinator, Complainant and Respondent (and any advocate or attorney for each), and, who has been designed as the Decision-Maker for this Complaint.

+Sincerely,

 [Name, title], Investigator

+Decision on Formal Complaint [to be completed by decision-maker]